commandus/tlns/README.md

 Receiver object adds a new messages to the queue, receive network and app keys over program interfaces and update received keys in the task descriptor.

-If receiver successfully receives key for address, it access message in the queue by the address and set key in the task descriptor.
+If receiver successfully receives key for address, it accesses message in the queue by the address and set key in the task descriptor.
 Then it increment task stage to the "got key"

 Sender object iterates messages in the queue with "got key" and initiate decipher packet.
-Decipher can be run in the main thread or runt in another thread, when it done, the Receiver must be receive result.
+Decipher can be run in the main thread or runt in another thread, when it's done, the Receiver must be received result.

 Sender looks what stage is and initiates tasks to obtain keys by initiate sending requests.

 Sender initiate send response to the gateway.
-When response is successfully sent or sent with errors task descriptor must indicates response success or failure.
+When response is successfully sent or sent with errors task descriptor must indicate response success or failure.

-MAC processor can create a message to be send to the end-device over best gateway.
+MAC processor can create a message to be sent to the end-device over best gateway.

 ### Task descriptor